Updated: Jun 19, 2021

 RIVERSIDE, WA, April 1, 2021— Beverlee “Joy” Abrahamson is a 20-year-old enrolled Colville Tribal Member.
-She aims to raise awareness of Murdered and Missing Indigenous Women (MMIW) and to call attention to the amount of sexual and physical violence that women in her community are experiencing far too often.
+One of her biggest goals in life right now is to raise awareness of Murdered and Missing Indigenous Women (MMIW) and to call attention to the amount of sexual and physical violence that women in her community are experiencing far too often.

-As a victim of abuse and violence herself, she is hoping to share her story to have a voice and create a call-to-action within her community and surrounding areas.
-Abrahamson along with her 17-year-old brother, Willy, have come forward with solutions to combat the amount of violence Indigenous women historically face in Washington State.
+As a victim of abuse and violence herself, Joy is hoping to share her story, to have a voice, and create a call-to-action within her community and surrounding areas.
+Abrahamson, along with her 17-year-old brother, Willy, have come forward with creative solutions to combat the amount of violence Indigenous women historically face in Washington State.

 On top of being a full-time student at Eastern Washington University pursuing a nursing degree, Abrahamson logs community service hours working alongside Comm.Unity as a MMIW and Social Justice Advocate for Okanogan County.
-She has raised awareness on several controversial topics, including the importance of the removal of the Enloe Dam on the Similkameen River.
+Thanks to the relentless work that this brave woman has done, awareness has been spread on several controversial topics, including the importance of the removal of the Enloe Dam on the Similkameen River.